Sider 7 Lua Module Programmers Guide

 ctx.kits table of functions for kit manipulation.
 (See more details further down)

-The context object also contains a register function, which has the following signature:
+The context object also contains the following functions:

 ctx.register(event_name, handler_function)